-We first discovered Pimientos de Padron years ago in a little tapas bar in Sitges, Spain, and were so enamored that we started importing them every June, when they were in season.
-Now, they have caught on in this country and are available in many farmers' markets.
-If you have a garden, you can grow your own - they are prolific producers and a few plants will keep you in peppers all season.
+We first spotted Pimientos de Padron in a little tapas bar in Sitges Spain south of Barcelona.
+It was not displayed at the bar nor on the menu, it was being eaten by the help.
+At the time, you couldn’t get these peppers easily in the States.
+Now, they have caught on and the seeds are available for domestic gardens.
+The plant is a prolific producer in our garden, and a few plants will keep you in peppers all season.
 Part of their charm is that every 10th one or so has a chile kick, about as hot as a poblano.
 We like to serve them with Tortilla de Patate as part of a tapas menu.

 30 Pimientos de Padron